 Sista Pride and Señoritas en Acción teach middle and high school-aged girls to be strong, confident and independent.

 Señoritas en Acción was developed in 2011 in response to Latina Club members’ desire to minimize language and cultural barriers, and reflect on their unique experiences as Latina women living in Milwaukee.
 Mirroring Sista Pride programs, Señoritas en Acción encourages leadership, self-advocacy and community service among participants.

-More than 600 girls across 18 Boys & Girls Clubs locations improve their social, interpersonal and decision making skills through the two programs’ many events, including the 2014 Year of the GIRL Celebration.
-In 2015, Celebrating G.I.R.L.S will be held in November.
-The event will once again highlight the Clubs girl-centered programming and offer extended educational, career and recreational opportunities to the thousands of young women we serve every day.
+More than 600 girls across 18 Boys & Girls Clubs locations improve their social, interpersonal and decision making skills through the two programs’ many events, including the 2014 Year of the GIRL Celebration, since then held annually as the Celebrating G.I.R.L.S event.
+The event highlights the Clubs’ girl-centered programming and offer extended educational, career and recreational opportunities to the thousands of young women we serve every day.

 Major program funders include We Energies, Potawatomi Bingo and Casino and the Brico Fund.
 Their continued commitment and support allows us to continue to provide quality programming, staff training and ongoing assessments.